walmartlabs/concord-website/docs/plugins/looper.md

   parameterized job, details in
   [Calling Parameterized Job](#calling-parameterized-job);
-- `username`: username to use for the job invocation, it can be omitted if Concord provides a default username to use
+- `username`: username to use for the job invocation, it can be omitted if Concord provides a default username to use;
+- `sync`: if `true` the task will wait for the Looper job to complete.

 ### Calling Parameterized Job